pivotal/docs-tap/services-toolkit/concepts/class-claim-vs-resource-claim.hbs.md

 each time you create a new ClassClaim, you can claim any of the service instances represented by that ClusterInstanceClass.
 After a ClassClaim has claimed a service instance, it never looks for another.
-This is true even if the ClassClaim's `spec` is updated or the ClusterInstanceClass is updated.
+This is true even if the ClassClaim's `spec` is updated, or the ClusterInstanceClass is updated.
 Therefore, the ClassClaim is performing a **point-in-time** lookup at its creation, using the ClusterInstanceClass for that lookup.